 Admin Note: Many thanks to Chris Slone of the Camden County Library System, Camden County, New Jersey, for providing this helpful HOW-TO resource for Koha libraries using BookPoints!

 If you’re a Koha library getting things ready for your Summer Reading program you may be wishing that there was a way to add reading lists similar to those you can create with Bookpoints directly to your OPAC.
 Unfortunately, if you’ve scoured the system preferences looking for the setting you turn on to display images on your public lists then you’ve probably also been a little disappointed to find that Koha doesn’t do this.
 However, with the setup detailed below you can, and all it takes is a custom report along with a little jQuery, HTML, and CSS.
+Custom jQuery, HTML, CSS, and SQL examples can be found here.

 The starting points for the html / jquery , which inserts these lists onto the OPAC, comes from the post found here: